 That’s $100 cheaper than Bradford White’s heat pump.

 Second best energy efficiency

-Looking at the energy efficiency, AO Smith comes in second with an energy factor of 3.45 (compared to Rheem’s 3.75 and Bradford White’s 3.39).
+Looking at the energy efficiency, an AO Smith hybrid water heater comes in second with an energy factor of 3.45 (compared to Rheem’s 3.75 and Bradford White’s 3.39).

 Second quietest background noise